Explainable AI for Autism Diagnosis: Identifying Critical Brain Regions Using fMRI Data: Methodology

 \subsubsection{\textbf{Preprocessing}}

-The PCP openly shares preprocessed neuroimaging data from ABIDE.
-There is no set standard on how neuroimaging data should be preprocessed so PCP offers data preprocessed using four different preprocessing pipelines, namely the Connectome Computation System (CCS) \cite{xu_2015_a}, the Configurable Pipeline for the Analysis of Connectomes (CPAC) \cite{craddock_2013_towards}, the Data Processing Assistant for Resting-State fMRI (DPARSF) \cite{yan_2010_dparsf} and the NeuroImaging Analysis Kit (NIAK) \cite{simexplab_2016_niak}.
-The preprocessing steps carried out by the various pipelines are comparatively analogous \cite{khodatars_2021_deep}.
-The main differences are in the particular algorithms for each step, the software simulations, and the parameters applied.
-Details of each pipeline technique are provided on the PCP website \cite{_2012_abide}.
-Since there is no consensus on what precprocessing pipeline is the best we have trained a model using each of the four pipelines and compared their results.
+The Preprocessed Connectomes Project (PCP) openly shares ABIDE data preprocessed via four pipelines---the Connectome Computation System (CCS) \cite{xu_2015_a}, the Configurable Pipeline for the Analysis of Connectomes (CPAC) \cite{craddock_2013_towards}, the Data Processing Assistant for Resting-State fMRI (DPARSF) \cite{yan_2010_dparsf}, and the NeuroImaging Analysis Kit (NIAK) \cite{simexplab_2016_niak}.
+These pipelines are intended to mitigate center-specific artifacts.
+Because no single pipeline is universally optimal, we trained our model on all four to compare performance \cite{_2012_abide}.
+Additionally, analysing data from multiple pipelines helps us identify the core regions that remain consistent regardless of preprocessing choices, ensuring that any discovered biomarkers are pipeline-independent.
+Full details on these pipelines are available in the PCP documentation \cite{_2012_abide}.

-PCP applies some standard low-level fMRI preprocessing steps to all preprocessing pipelines.
-These include brain extraction, spatial smoothing, temporal filtering, realignment (motion correction), slice timing correction and intensity normalisation \cite{craddock_2013_towards}.
-Further, there has been significant discussion in the literature about whether Framewise Displacement (FD) \footnote{Framewise Displacement (FD) is a measure of how much head movement occurs during the MRI scan} filtering affects the accuracy of an autism diagnosis model.
-This necessitates an investigation to clarify head movement's role in model performance.
-Some influential studies state that an FD value $>$ 0.2mm corrupts the fMRI data \cite{power_2014_methods,power_2012_spurious}, leading to a decrease in performance.
-In contrast, another study stated that FD filtering or head movement did not affect the performance of their model \cite{iidaka_2015_resting}.
-By conducting our study under both conditions - with and without FD filtering - we aim to provide clarity on this methodological issue and its impact on model accuracy.
+Each pipeline applies standard low-level preprocessing steps, such as brain extraction, realignment (motion correction), and slice timing correction \cite{craddock_2013_towards}.
+Further, there has been significant debate in the literature about whether Framewise Displacement (FD)\footnote{Framewise Displacement (FD) is a measure of how much head movement occurs during the MRI scan} filtering influences ASD classification performance.
+Some influential studies state that an FD value \textgreater 0.2\,mm corrupts the fMRI data \cite{power_2014_methods,power_2012_spurious}, leading to decreased accuracy, whereas another study \cite{iidaka_2015_resting} contends that motion does not appreciably affect performance.
+We conducted experiments both with and without FD filtering to clarify this methodological issue.

+Applying an FD threshold of 0.2\,mm yielded 884 usable samples (408 ASD, 476 TC).
+These were drawn from multiple international sites and scanners, which increases data diversity but may introduce additional variability.